groboclown/p4ic4idea/plugin/docs/developers/server_communication.md

 The Pending Updates queue and Cached Server State Synchronize actions (when run in the background) can be consolidated where appropriate, much like how the AWT consolidates `paint` requests in the EDT.

+# Reconciling Differences

+There are two types of reconciliation - server reconciliation, where changes on the server side are loaded and must be reconciled with the local changes, and local reconciliation, where the local changes must be reconciled with the server version.

+Changes are managed on a per-object basis, where the objects are one of the following groups:

+* **Job** - changes to the description of the job.
+* **Workspace** - changes to the root or view mappings.
+Either one of these changes implies that the currently stored mappings between the depot and file system must be reloaded.
+* **Changelist** - changes to the description, job association, and fix state.
+The files associated with changelists are handled on their own, with the changelist association on those files being an indirect relationship to the corresponding changelist object.
+* **File** - each file is managed on its own (note that *move* operations have an implicit relationship between two files, particularly that they must be in the same changelist, but that should be handled at a higher level).
+* **Ignore** - the list of file globs or regular expressions that the plugin must ignore.
+Changes to this ignore mean changes to the handling of files.
+Even though this is a client-stored file, reloads from the file (or just file editing) versus UI operations to update the file need to be managed; specifically, the internal cached state needs to be updated when the file is updated, and UI actions on this file ("ignore file") need to be pushed to the file.